felipetovarhenao/bell-tutorials/public/markdown/07_listfunctions.md

 | `mc2f`   | Converts MIDIcent values to frequencies | `mc2f(6000 6700)`               | `261.63 392.00`     |
 | `f2mc`   | Converts frequencies to MIDIcent values | `f2mc(440 523.25)`              | `A4 C5`             |

+> MIDIcent is a pitch specification unit, combining MIDI values and cents (_1 semitone = 100 cents_) to allow for fine microtonal precision.
+For instance, 6000 is C5, 6100 is C sharp, 6200 is D, 6250 is D quarter flat, and so on.
+In _bell_, MIDIcents are the most common way of representing pitch information.

 ---

 ## Examples of Data Manipulation